nomisRev/AndroidCleanMVP/README.md

 ## vanilla-mvp / kotlin-vanilla-mvp

-* There is a different setup for java/kotlin because generics are handled differently.
-Kotlin is stricter than java when it comes to generics.
+* There is a different setup for Java/Kotlin because generics are handled differently.
+Kotlin is stricter than Java when it comes to generics.
 More about that below.

 * A setup with no libs.

-* Presenter instace does not get retained over config change.
+* Presenter instance does not get retained over config change.
   * Presenter should not be responsible for retaining data during config change (Single responsibility principle by Robert C. Martin).
 The presenter should only be responsible for business logic, it can load/save states but does not retain them.
-Retaining data during config change is out of the scope of this demos, there are many different possibilities and many different use casses so think carefully before choosing a solution.
+Retaining data during config change is out of the scope of this demos, there are many different possibilities and many different use cases so think carefully before choosing a solution.

 ### Usage
 ##### MVPContract